Sanda Plantation Hideaway

 “Malu” in Indonesian means “shy”.
 And that’s what she is.
 Very shy… She came with the plantation when we bought it.

 She had a very traumatic past, was chained, and most likely often beaten.
 She eventually found refuge in the plantation we bought.
 She still had a piece of rope around her neck, buried deep into her skin… She couldn’t bark, and was incredibly skittish.
-She didn’t want to be touched, at all, and would always keep a So we just fed her, and accepted her presence.
+She didn’t want to be touched at all, and would always keep a distance.
+So we just fed her, and accepted her presence.
 Slowly but sure she accepted our presence, but always kept safe distance.
 It took a few months before she would carefully take a treat out of our hand.

 A few months later she started to slowly bark a bit, and effectively became a decent guard.